crazzfeng/sendcloud-docs/docs/Analysis/inbox-placement.md

 <Accordion title="🚨 Reputation Issues You Can't See Coming" icon="triangle-exclamation">
   **The Challenge:** Domain blacklisting happens without warning, causing sudden delivery rate drops that are nearly impossible to diagnose and fix quickly.

-  **Our Solution:** Continuous monitoring of 25+ anti-spam organizations and reputation databases, with automated scanning every 15 minutes and instant alerts when issues arise.
+  **Our Solution:** Receive continuous monitoring of 25+ anti-spam organizations and reputation databases, with automated scanning every 15 minutes and instant alerts when issues arise.

   **What You Get:**